 For often a third the price of a premium mic like MXL's shown above, OEM manufacturers in the far east are widely selling Mac compatible cheap desktop USB conferencing microphones for MacOS users that contain sensitive, high-quality condenser mic capsules at far cheaper prices.
 You'll often see the same OEM hardware sold under ever-changing 'no-name' brand names: same components, different branding and packaging.

 As shown above, we have two fairly comparable USB conferencing mics with plug and play Mac OSX compatibility, similar styling and performance - with one at a far, far cheaper price.
 This is just one example of the split occurring across the Mac compatible microphone market.
-Premium mic brands under tremendous pricing pressure from 2nd-tier knockoffs.
+Premium mic brands are under tremendous pricing pressure from 2nd-tier knockoffs.

 TS/TRS vs TRRS Analog Audio AdaptersCurrenty, there's two dominant approaches to the kind of 1/8th inch / 3.5mm plugs that Apple-friendly USB audio dongles accept.
 For many years, particularly in the Windows PC world, computers featured SEPARATE microphone and speaker / headset connections.
 In general the microphone is mono and the headphone/speaker jack stereo.
 As such you'll find many Apple compatible USB audio adapter dongles that support two-jack style devices.